I am a Boeing trained draftsman.

 But it is still going on.
 This dysfunctional system is still costing Boeing

 So you can add those 8 or so airplanes to the failure of PLM/MBE/PMI!
 But it is still going on.
-This dysfunctional system is still costing Boeing millions may billions.
+This dysfunctional system is still costing Boeing millions, if not billions of dollars.

 Let’s look how an error is found.

 The ADCN was the preferred document.
 It was done on one or more “A” size, 8.5 x 11 vellum sheets.
 It would go through the complete checking and sign off process.
-Then be released to document control that would print and attach it to the blue print or Microfiche.
+Then be released to document control that would print and attach it to the blue print or Microfiche of the affected part.